Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      vectors and embedding encryption information in the manifest.

-   - The DASH packager signals subtitles in the manifest based on received CMAF streams and roles signaled in the kind box.
+   - The DASH packager signals subtitles in the manifest based on received CMAF streams and roles signaled in the "kind" box.

    - In case a fragment is missing and SegmentTimeline is used, the packager signals a discontinuity in the MPD.